-This trail circles around Elk Prairie.
-On the east side it runs right under the edge of the redwoods, then it loops around to the west side where it passes through the campground.
-Although from the road it looks like the trail would pass through some pretty impressive redwoods, in fact the only good redwoods are at the beginning and end of the loop, and throughout the first half there's a lot of traffic noise from Drury Parkway.
+This trail circles Elk Prairie, first running along the edge of the redwoods, then returning through the campground.
+As you drive through the prairie, it looks like the trail would pass through some pretty impressive redwoods, but in fact the only good redwoods are at the beginning and end of the loop, and throughout the first half there can be a lot of traffic noise from Drury Parkway.

 The trail passes by a few immense redwoods standing at the edge of Elk Prairie, then dives back into the redwood-free zone alongside the creek.
 Turn right onto the Elk Prairie trail.